opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 ``abstol`` (if scalar) or ``abstol[i]`` (if a vector) needs to be set to that noise level.
 If the different components have different noise levels, then ``abstol`` should be a vector.
 See the example  ``cvsRoberts_dns`` in the CVODES package, and the discussion of it in the CVODES Examples document :cite:p:`cvodes_ex`.
-In that problem, the three components vary betwen 0 and 1, and have different noise levels; hence the ``abstol`` vector.
+In that problem, the three components vary between 0 and 1, and have different noise levels; hence the ``abstol`` vector.
 It is impossible to give any general advice on ``abstol`` values, because the appropriate noise levels are completely problem-dependent.
 The user or modeler hopefully has some idea as to what those